CommonGateway/CustomerNotificationsBundle/README.md

 If not present it will not be possible for emails to be sent.

 * `getObjectDataConfig` can be used to configure how to find and add the data of one Common Gateway Object to the email Action data (and email message through the email template).
 * `objectConditions` can be used to add some final conditions to check using the object found with the `getObjectDataConfig`.
-If these conditions fail the email will not be sent. (as long as `objectConditions` is not empty, the email will also not be sent if no object was found with `getObjectDataConfig`)
+If these conditions fail the email will not be sent. (as long as `objectConditions` is not empty, the email will also not be sent if no object was found with `getObjectDataConfig`).
 * `throw` is the event we should throw to trigger another [EmailHandler action](#configuration-for-emails-andor-sms) that will send the actual email.

 Basic details about how `getObjectDataConfig` works can be found in the description of the [extraConditions](#extraconditions) property, please take a look at that first.